Principal Mentoring

 If you are a past participant reapplying to the Principal Mentoring Program, you may request to be matched with your previous mentor, particularly where an established and effective mentoring relationship already exists.
 Such requests will be considered whenever possible.

 I already have a mentor.
-Could I choose to continue with my existing mentor through this program?
+Can we continue together in this program?

 As a participant in the Academy’s Principal Mentoring Program, you will be matched with one of the program’s trained mentors.